xiaohan2012/daily-reading/week-plans/oct-16.md

   - core number are should be distributed by power law, this affects how to partition the data. how should it be done?
     - for nodes with small core, they should be further partitioned by community (this should be auto-detected by core composition order)
     - *question*: how to partition the nodes so that nodes' neighbors which have similar core number are in the same partition? state the motivation and formulate the problem.
+      - min-cut is reasonable bcause it minimizes the frontier edges.

 - discussing with Cigdem:
   - guided simulation for sampling steiner trees
   - using time

+- batch insertion strategy:
+  - strategy 1: group edges by lower ends' core number
+    - this generalizes the case of star network, edges within the same core
+    - constraint: each touched lower end point has exactly one adjacent edge being inserted (this makes sure the core change is at most 1)
+    - benefits:
+      1. low communication cost in sending edges and updating cores (because they are in batches)
+      2. low core computation cost (shown in the `(n-1)`-clique example)
+  - modified strategy 1: each end point `u` can have `core(u) - deg^{+}(u)` inserted edges.
+  - strategy 2: group edges by lower end's identity and higher ends' core number

+# Thursday

+- insertion rule: what is the motivation?
+  - reuse computation cost as much as possible by inserting as many edges as possible
+  - how is it done? related to the "rule design"

+- another interesting example related to the clique: what if only edges `(1, n+1), (2, n+1), ..., (n-1, n+1)` are inserted (`(n, n+1)` is not inserted)?
+  - finally, core number does not change
+  - the `RemoveCandidate` takes `O(n^2)`
+  - in total, it still takes `O(n^2 \log n)`